-Stuart said that when designing the facility he underestimated the electrical system and had to upgrade it substantially.
+"Not much, we are actually really happy with the facility and the initial results are amazing," says Stuart.
+Stuart explains that when designing the facility, he underestimated the electrical system and had to upgrade it substantially.
 He also had to modify the design of the flood wash system during construction which delayed the concreter.

-"In hindsight, it would have been more efficient and smoother if we had had someone overseeing the whole planning process rather than me.
-I probably didn't consider everything as thoroughly as I should have."
-Stuart said that he would also engage a project manager to oversee the construction phase.
+"In hindsight, it would have been more efficient and smoother if we had had a project manager overseeing the whole planning process rather than me.

-If finances had permitted, he would also have preferred to buy a mixer wagon and larger tractor before commissioning the facility.
+"I probably didn't consider everything as thoroughly as I should have.
+The daily burden of just running the farm meant you were spread thinly while trying to oversee a massive engineering project like this."
+If finances had permitted, Stuart would also have preferred to buy a mixer wagon and larger tractor before commissioning the facility.